I've filed my appeal application, now what?

 The hearing will start promptly at the time stated on your hearing notice.
 Attendance will be called and you will be asked to answer "here" when your name is called.
 The order of individual hearings is listed on the agenda by parcel number and appeals will be heard in that order.

 When you are called to begin your hearing you will be sworn in by the Clerk of the Board and asked to present your case.
-The length of the hearing will depend on the amount of evidence presented by you and the Assessor and you should be prepared to stay the whole day if necessary.
+The length of the hearing will depend on the amount of evidence presented by you and the Assessor.
+You should be prepared to stay the whole day, if necessary.

 What kind of evidence will I need to bring?

 The best evidence for residential appeals is three "comparable" property sales referred to as "comps."
 You will need to bring six copies of your "comps" with you to the hearing.
 To support your opinion of value, comparable sales must be as near in time as possible to the date of valuation of your property.
 In addition, by California law, Assessment Appeals Boards and Hearing Officers cannot consider a sale if it occurred more than 90 days after the date of valuation.
-For example, for tax years 2013/2014, evidence/comparable sales from the January 1, 2013 (lien date) through March 31, 2013 will qualify as evidence to support your appeal.
-However, evidence after March 31st, 2013 will not qualify and is inadmissible.
+For example, evidence/comparable sales from the January 1 (lien date) through March 30 will qualify as evidence to support your appeal.
+However, evidence after March 30 will not qualify and is inadmissible.
 You may present evidence anytime during the year prior to the lien date, but be sure to make value adjustments, up or down, for variations in market conditions.

 Presenting evidence of comparable sales, which cannot be used because of the "90-day rule," is one of the most common mistakes leading to unsuccessful appeals.